DSC-FPTU-HCMC/HandsOnLab-AutomateAngularApplicationDeploymentWithJenkins/README.md

   - If the page doesn’t automatically refresh after a minute, use your web browser to refresh the page manually.
 1. If required, log in to Jenkins with the credentials of the user you just created and you’re ready to start using Jenkins!

-## Stopping and restarting Jenkins
+**To stop and restart Jenkins**

 Throughout the remainder of this tutorial, you can stop your Docker container by running `docker stop jenkinsci`

 To restart your Docker container:

 1. Run the same `docker run …`​ command you ran for macOS, Linux or Windows above.
-  **Note:** This process also updates your Docker image, if an updated one is available.
+This process also updates your Docker image, if an updated one is available.
 1. Browse to `http://localhost:8080`.
 1. Wait until the log in page appears and log in.